mobiliabrus/tourbook/docs/1-tour.md

 <a-map driving="13.9181208,100.6009837,A1 Bus|13.802285,100.5545711,Mo Chit"></a-map>

-The first feeling after leaving Don Mueang Airport is heat.
-The bus drives on the right side, so you have to get on the bus from the left door.
-Take the A1 bus to mo Chit, then change to the BTS to get to your destination.
-I have taken this route many times.
+As the airport doors slide open, a wall of heat engulfs me.
+The bus veers right, so I step on from the left.
+A1 to Mo Chit, BTS to my destination.

-On the first day, I rarely spoke and didn't say much; I wasn't used to communicating in English yet.
+My hostel room is a cramped cell, and outside its window, Bangkok comes alive at night.
+Tuk-tuks blast music, drunk laughter and arguments fill the air.
+Sleep comes in fits and starts, interrupted by the chaos beyond.

-I am staying in a cramped room at a hostel, and outside my window at night, it is especially noisy - there are tuk-tuks blasting music loudly, drunk people laughing and arguing.
-I managed to get some sleep, but was awakened by the commotion outside.
-When I looked at my watch, it was already midnight, but the outside world was still as lively as daytime.
+I check my watch: midnight.
+But this city never sleeps.
+Its energy pulsates like a living organism.

 This is it.
 Bangkok, good-time city.
 Gateway to Southeast Asia.
 Where dollars and Duetsmarks get turned into counterfeit watches and genuine scars.